-20 minutes quick Chinese style beef stir fried with black pepper, a very “Chinese” style stir-frying recipe using beef, onion, green peppers and ground black pepper.
+20-minute quick Chinese-style beef stir-fried with black pepper is a very “Chinese”-style stir-frying recipe using essential ingredients, including beef, onion, green peppers, and ground black pepper.

 Cook’s Note

-2. After spreading the beef strips to the pan, let them stay for around 5-6 seconds until the starch finish gelatinization, otherwise the marinating tissues might be separated from the meat.
-In addition, be gentle and quick in the whole process.
+- After spreading the beef strips to the pan, let them stay for 5-6 seconds until the starch finishes gelatinizing; otherwise, the marinating tissues might be separated from the meat.
+In addition, be gentle and quick throughout the whole process.

 Instructions